 Seeds are highly resistant structures well suited to protecting a plant embryo from drought and to some extent from predators.
 In addition, almost all seeds contain a supply of food for the young plant.
 Lycophytes and pterophytes do not have seeds.

 Fruits in the flowering plants (angiosperms) add a layer of protection to seeds and have adaptations that assist in seed dispersal, expanding the potential range of the species.
-Flowers allow plants to secure the benefits of wide out-crossing in promoting genetic diversity, as discussed in chapter 31.
+Flowers allow plants to secure the benefits of wide out-crossing in promoting genetic diversity.
 Before moving on to the specifics of lycophytes and pterophytes, review the evolutionary history of terrestrial innovations in the land plants.

 Most tracheophytes have well-developed vascular tissues, including tracheids, that enable efficient delivery of water and nutrients throughout the organism.
 They also exhibit specialized roots, stems, leaves, cuticles, and stomata.
 Many produce seeds, which protect and nourish embryos.